-We are an early stage company with a history of losses and we expect to incur significant expenses and continuing losses through at least 2024.
+We are an early stage company with a history of losses and we expect to incur significant expenses and continuing losses for at least the next several years.

 We have incurred net losses in each year since our inception.
-In the twelve months ended December 31, 2021 and 2020, we incurred net losses of approximately \$65.0 million and \$26.6 million, respectively.
-We expect that we will continue to incur significant losses through at least 2024 as we:
+In the twelve months ended December 31, 2022 and 2021, we incurred net losses of approximately \$98.7 million and \$65.0 million, respectively.
+We expect that we will continue to incur significant losses for at least the next several years as

-- continue to utilize our third-party partners for design, testing and commercialization; - expand our operations and supply chain capabilities to produce our lidar solutions, including costs associated with outsourcing the production of our lidar solutions; - expand our design, development, and servicing capabilities; - build up inventories of parts and components for our lidar solutions; - produce an inventory of our lidar solutions; - · increase our sales and marketing activities and develop our distribution infrastructure; and - increase our general and administrative spending to meet the requirements of operating as a public company.
+- continue to utilize our third-party partners for design, testing and commercialization; - expand our operations and supply chain capabilities to produce our lidar solutions, including costs associated with outsourcing the production of our lidar solutions which, in some instances, requires significant upfront payments by us; - expand our design, development, and servicing capabilities; - build up inventories of parts and components for our lidar solutions;

+- produce an inventory of our lidar solutions and potentially significant negative impacts to revenues and margins on existing products as we introduce new products; - · increase our sales and marketing activities and develop our distribution infrastructure; and - increase our general and administrative spending to meet the requirements of operating as a public company.

-As of December 31, 2021, we had an accumulated deficit of approximately \$151.8 million.
+As of December 31, 2022, we had an accumulated deficit of approximately \$250.5 million.
 Even if we are able to increase sales or licensing of our products, there can be no assurance that we will be commercially successful.
 Since we will incur the costs and expenses from these efforts prior to receiving incremental revenues with respect thereto, our losses in future periods will be significant.
+In the past, design wins, the first step towards commercialization with a particular OEM, have taken longer than originally expected, Such delays, including if delays occur in the future, will impact the timing of our revenue.
 If our products do not achieve sufficient market acceptance, we will not become profitable.
 If we fail to become profitable, or if we are unable to fund our continuing losses, we may be unable to continue our business operations.
 There can be no assurance that we will ever achieve or sustain profitability.